 (5 registration sessions @ $35 each - assuming 5 semesters with at least 9 credits/semester)

 |Matriculation fee: (one time)||$200|

-We periodically offer online and in-person information sessions about the Sustainable Urban Planning Graduate Certificate.
+We periodically offer online and in-person information sessions about the Sustainable Urban Planning Program.
 Contact the program representative to learn more about upcoming events.